GaryAB/Solax-Power-Meter/Manual/Error Messages.md

 >Inverter not found

 Meter7.8 in DCHP mode has not been able to find the inverter on your local WiFi.
 This error may only be temporary.
-The script will wait for 5 minutes then try again.
+The script will wait for 5 minutes, then try again.
 If the message becomes permanent, check that you are connected to the right WiFi network.
 Check that the router's DCHP range has been entered correctly.

-Note: I have noticed that the inverter goes off-line occasionally, perhaps when it is accessing the Cloud.
-In this case, this message may appear but it will reconnect at the next attempt.
+Note: I have noticed that the inverter goes offline occasionally, perhaps when it is accessing the Cloud.
+In this case, this message may appear, but it will reconnect at the next attempt.

 >Wrong type of inverter

 The script is not connected to a single-phase SolaX X1-Hybrid-G4 inverter.
-In this case use Meter6.7.py instead.
+In this case, use Meter6.7.py instead.

 >Unable to set preload to...

-For some reason Meter7.8 has been unable to automatically set the preload value.
+For some reason, Meter7.8 has been unable to automatically set the preload value.
 Use the SolaX Cloud or the SolaX app to set the preload manually.

 >Discharge time not set

-For some reason Meter7.8 has been unable to set the battery discharge start time.
+For some reason, Meter7.8 has been unable to set the battery discharge start time.
 Use the SolaX cloud or the SolaX app to check the current setting and change it if necessary.

 >Charge from grid disabled